-Dealing with critical people means you move past what they thing and pursue your dream or life purpose in spite of their critique.
+Dealing with critical people means you move past what they think and pursue your dream or life purpose in spite of their critique.
 It is finding a way to ignore them and stay your course in spite of them.

 My informal purpose research revealed two types of Christians exist in this area.

-Types of Christian-living and approaches to life.
+Types of Christian living and approaches to life.